CruGlobal/angular-cas-auth-api/README.md

 8. Key returns a ticket to module
 9. module uses ticket to authenticate with auth-api(authenticationApiBaseUrl)
 10. auth-api returns access_token(service) to module
-11. original request sent with access_token(rails) to service
+11. original request sent with access_token(service) to service

 ---